privacyidea/privacyidea/doc/policies/authorization.rst

 Users will only be authorized with the serial number.
 The string can hold a regular expression as serial number.

+This is checked after the authentication request, so that a valid OTP value is wasted, so that it can not be used, even if the user was not authorized at this request

 .. note:: Combining this with the client IP you can use this to allow remote access to